 How to Get Back to a Nursing Career After a Break

 Trepidation, because things change so quickly in nursing.
-Excitement, because the majority of nurses report high career satisfaction (if not always high job satisfaction – but that’s a story for a different article).
+Excitement, because the majority of nurses report high career satisfaction (though not always high job satisfaction, but that’s a story for a different article).

 To make the transition back to work easier and less stressful, it pays to prepare for the challenges that returning nurses face.